Ensure your CV format is structured to best highlight your unique experience and life situation.

 Before you begin writing, make sure you know how to write a CV in a way that best emphasises your strengths.

-An effective marketing CV helps you stand out from other candidates and convince employers you’ll help sell their product or services.
-Here are 4 tips to help you write your CV to teach you how to make a successful CV for a marketing job.
+An effective marketing CV helps you stand out from other candidates and convince employers you’ll help sell their products or services.
+Here’s how to write a CV that will highlight your marketing skills and maximise your chances of landing your target job.

 1. List your marketing skills